prometheus/docs/content/blog/2019-01-28-subquery-support.md

     max_over_time( deriv( rate(distance_covered_meters_total[1m])[5m:1m] )[10m:] )

 In most cases you would require the default evaluation interval, which is the interval at which rules are evaluated by default.
-Custom resolution will be helpful in cases where you want to compute less/more frequently, e.g. expensive queries which you might want to compute less frequently.
+Custom resolutions will be helpful in cases where you want to compute less/more frequently, e.g. expensive queries which you might want to compute less frequently.

 ## Epilogue

-Though subqueries are very convenient to use in place of recording rules, using it unnecessarily has performance implications.
+Though subqueries are very convenient to use in place of recording rules, using them unnecessarily has performance implications.
 Heavy subqueries should eventually be converted to recording rules for efficiency.

 It is also not recommended to have subqueries inside a recording rule.
 Rather create more recording rules if you do need to use subqueries in a recording rule.